Natalie Roser Looks Smoking Hot On The Beach In Mismatched Bikini

 The new addition to the Aussie model’s feed was shared on Monday, November 11, and was an instant hit with her 1.1 million followers.
 A geotag on the post placed the 29-year-old in Staniel Cay, an island in the Exuma Cays district of the Bahamas where Natalie has been vacationing for the last few days.

-Unfortunately, the model’s trip appears to have come to an end, as she noted in the caption of her new Instagram post that she was heading back to L.A. and getting back work.
-Luckily, the babe was able to snap one last bikini photo before returning home, and her fans are absolutely loving it.
+Unfortunately, the model’s trip appears to have come to an end, as she noted in the caption of her new Instagram post that she was heading back to L.A. and getting back to work.
+Luckily, the babe was able to snap one last bikini photo before returning home, and her fans seem to be absolutely loving it.

 Natalie posed for the photo with her feet in the crystal clear water and a huge smile across her face, clearly enjoying her time in the tropical paradise.
 The camera was positioned at the perfect distance in front of the blond bombshell to capture every inch of her impressive physique, which she showed off in a skimpy, mismatched bikini that did nothing but favors for her killer curves.